-The patient is then take to surgery and the stomach is untwisted.
-The stomach is tacked to the right side of the body wall (called gastropexy) to prevent the stomach from twisting again.
+Following these pre-op procedures, the patient will be taken to surgery where the stomach is untwisted.
+Here, the stomach is tacked to the right side of the body wall (called gastropexy) to prevent the stomach from twisting again.
 Sometimes a portion of the stomach has died (necrosed) and needs to be removed.
 If too much of the stomach is dead, euthanasia may be recommended.
-If the spleen has developed blood clots, it is removed.
+If the spleen has developed blood clots, it will be removed.

-A preventative surgery can be performed to minimize the risk of GDV in high-risk patients such as Great Danes, German Shepherds, Blood Hounds, Irish Setters, Irish Wolfhounds, Standard Poodles, and other susceptible breeds.
-Great Danes are at very high risk and research has shown that one in two Danes will bloat in their lifetime.
 This surgery is done laparoscopically via two small incisions and the aid of a telescopic camera.
-The surgery can be done as early as 6 months of age (at the time of neutering).
-This procedure has minimal morbidity, less anesthesia and surgery time, short hospital stay (done as an outpatient surgery), and is less expensive than treating GDV.
+The surgery can be done as early as six months of age (at the time of neutering).
+This procedure has minimal morbidity, less anesthesia and surgery time, short hospital stay (done as an outpatient surgery), and is less expensive than treating bloat.

 If treated early, about 90 to 95% of the dogs having surgery to treat bloat will survive.
 If a portion of the stomach is found to be dead at the time of surgery, the survival rate decreases to 50%.